-Trump resumes attacks on law enforcement after FBI raids his lawyer's office
+Trump lashes out again after FBI raids on his lawyer

 Daniels, whose legal name is Stephanie Clifford, has sued Cohen to be released from a nondisclosure agreement over the alleged 2006 liaison with Trump.

-Monday’s events renewed concerns that Trump could try to have Mueller removed, which critics have said would amount to interference in the investigation.

-“The raid is seismic,” Democratic U.S. Senator Richard Blumenthal told MSNBC on Tuesday, adding that such searches by the Federal Bureau of Investigation indicate the possibility that a crime was committed.

-Ryan said on Monday the raid was inappropriate and that his client has cooperated with all government authorities.
+Cohen’s lawyer Ryan said on Monday the raid was inappropriate and that Cohen has cooperated with authorities.